ZZKer/YHtWtG-Randomizer/README.md

  -  That's it! :D

 To Run:
+ -  Double click the .py file to bring up the user interface.
+ -  Check the options you want and enter the seed in the "Randomizer Seed" box.
+ -  Click the "Randomize" button to create the randomized file.
- -  Just double click the .py file and enter a seed number.
-The new map will appear in your map list in-game.
+ -  The new map will appear in your map list in-game.

+Options Explaination:
+ -  Require All Orbs: All 4 orbs are required to reach the Win orb.
+ -  Randomize Lose Orb: Chooses a random location for the Lose orb and adds the two treasure locations in "Consolation Prize" to possible orb locations.

 The Future:
- -  Version 1.3 will have a windowed interface as well as options that can be turned on and off
- -  Version 1.3 will have lose orb randomization option
- -  Version 1.3 will add the option to require all orbs to win
  -  teleporter randomization
  -  room randomization
  -  start randomization